iTwin/itwin-cli/docs/quickstart.md

 # Quickstart

-The iTwin CLI allows you to interact with the iTwin Platform efficiently.
+The iTwin Platform CLI allows you to interact with the iTwin Platform efficiently.
 This guide walks you through the essential first steps: **creating an iTwin, setting up an iModel, and populating it with design data.**

 > 💡 New to iTwins?
 Check out our [iTwin 101 guide](itwin101.md) for an introduction to the platform.